-Student involvement is central to many aspects of COS’s work.
-COS works with interested students from any Stanford program in a variety of ways.
-COS also engages with or mentors students from other academic institutions if research interests are particularly well-aligned or students are from communities involved in our initiatives.
+With the goal of mentoring future ocean leaders, the Stanford Center for Ocean Solutions (COS) engages with a range of Stanford students on applied ocean science, policy, or legal topics.
+COS works with interested students from any Stanford program or other academic institutions if research interests are particularly well-aligned or students are from communities involved in our initiatives.
 Different types of engagement include:

 - Mentorship of Student Research: COS staff mentor students in directed research or capstone projects.
 The student and mentor agree on the scope of work and the student receives academic credit for the work.

-- Paid Research Assistant Position: COS hosts paid internships to aid in our Research and Communications efforts that support our applied projects.
+- Paid Research Assistant Position: COS hosts paid internships to aid in our research efforts that support our applied projects.
 The scope of work is determined by COS staff and the student receives financial compensation.
-For more information, see our existing student staff biographies and check our employment opportunities.
+For more information, see our existing student biographies and check our employment opportunities.

-For specific questions on engaging with COS efforts, contact COS Research Development Manager, Eric Hartge (firstname.lastname@example.org).
+For specific questions on engaging with COS efforts, contact COS Research Development Manager Eric Hartge.

 Students work with COS in a wide array of different capacities, from assisting with communications efforts to conducting research on marine management and policy issues.
 Read about some of their experiences and projects below.